seanpm2001/DeGoogle-your-life-Full-catalogue/README.md

 - Lots of entries missing (I don't need help with this one)
 - Lots of icons missing (I don't need help with this one)
 - Some icons are crushed due to table formatting (I may need help with this one, but I will try reducing the number of entries per line to 5 first.
 I won't fix it today, but suggestions are welcome)
+- Lots of images of the Google product logo without the `🚫️` sign are not yet included.

 </details>